Wojsm2000/HowFormInfluencesFinalOutcome/README.md

 Loss: 0 points for the losing team

 ## Idea to involve form of teams into scoring system
-The idea for this project appeared when I have read an online article.
-Unfortunately I was not able to find it now (as of 5.02.2024, if I come across it, it will be linked here).
-Article dealt with the small differences between the relegated teams from the Polish Ekstraklasa and the teams that took the last safe places.
-Moreover there was shown that in comparison to top 5 leagues, Polish Ekstraklasa is exceptionally hard for lower tier teams which usually fight to avoid relegation.
-This exceptional difficulty comes from high amount of points needed to avoid relegation.
-Team, on average, needs over 1 point per game to avoid relegation.
+The idea for this project came to me when I read an online article.
+Unfortunately, I have not been able to find it now (as of 5.02.2024, if I come across it, it will be linked here).
+The article was about the small differences between the relegated teams from the Polish Ekstraklasa and the teams that took the last safe places.
+It was also shown that in comparison to the top 5 leagues, the Polish Ekstraklasa is exceptionally difficult for the lower league teams, which usually fight to avoid relegation.
+This exceptional difficulty is due to the high number of points needed to avoid relegation.
+On average, a team needs more than 1 point per match to avoid relegation.

-Knowing the above correlations, it is easy to conclude that the outcome of a single match can have a major impact on the final result of certain team.
-If only one match can have huge impact there is always question about how luck influences the result.
+Knowing the above correlations, it is easy to conclude that the outcome of a single match can have a huge impact on a team's final result.
+If a single match can have a huge impact, then the question arises as to how luck affects the result.

-Obviously it is nearly impossible to estimate influence of luck in just one single match.
-One fortuitous on-field event can decide the number of points scored by a team in a match.
+Of course, it is almost impossible to estimate the influence of luck in a single match.
+A random event on the pitch can determine the number of points a team scores in a match.
 This can confuse the less attentive spectator as to the quality of a team's play in a particular match.
-On the other hand, if a team regularly performs poorly it may mean that either the quality of individual players is unsatisfactory or the coach's way of playing is not working.
+On the other hand, if a team is performing poorly on a regular basis, it may mean that either the quality of individual players is unsatisfactory, or the coach's style of play is not working.
-What if the coach makes changes to the formation and team's form improves, or puts in substitiute players and they bring more quality to the game?
-What if current coach gets fired and under rule of new menager team performs much better?
-What if the team we were playing against just happens to be in a few game crisis       or, conversely, is on an upswing.
-What if there is a team in the league that just happens to always play against teams which are in poor or good form at that time?
-They may find themselves much higher or much lower in final league table in relation to their real abilities.
+What if the manager changes the formation and the team's form improves, or brings in substitutes and they bring more quality to the game?
+What if the current manager is sacked and the team performs much better under the new manager?
+What if the team we are playing against happens to be in crisis or on the up?
+What if there is a team in the league that happens to always play teams that are in bad or good form?
+They could find themselves much higher or much lower in the final league table in relation to their actual ability.

-That is why I wanted check if including form of every team into scoring system will change final results.
+This is why I wanted to see if the inclusion of each team's form in the scoring system would have any effect on the final results.

 ## Rulebook
 To check how form may change final outcome, I decided to follow couple of diffrent strategies:

-### First set of regulations
+### Set of regulations

-First idea assumes that first four matches of new season and four first matches after winter break are scored as usual.
+Idea assumes that first four matches of new season and four first matches after winter break are scored as usual.
 Then for each team participating in a game, we calculate how well they performed in last 4 matches.
 Then the final amount of points for a particular game for each team is calculated as:

 Final score = Standard points + Accumulated points of rival's index form